dichio/studiodarwin/README.md

 Description
 ---------------
-**crystalball.py** simulates  evolution by exploiting FFPopSim and optionally can infer from simulated data (naive Mean Field or Pseudo-Likelihood Maximization for NS inference or GC inference).
+**myevolution.py** simulates  evolution by exploiting FFPopSim.
 Various instantaneous and/or all-time plots can be chosen.

-**crystalball_iter.py** is able to classify NRC/QLE phases automatically.
+**crystalball.py** old version of myevolution.py, contains (optionally) the inference step.

-**crystalball_ls.py** is adapted for long-term simulations eg study of the escape times from the QLE/NRC phases.
+**evol_plotter.py** contains the source code for the plots that appear in the report.